bhosley/Hypergrid/README.md

 <!--
 ## Minigrid
 The list of the environments that were included in the original `Minigrid` library can be found in the [documentation](https://minigrid.farama.org/environments/minigrid/).
 These environments have in common a triangle-like agent with a discrete action space that has to navigate a 2D map with different obstacles (Walls, Lava, Dynamic obstacles) depending on the environment.
 The task to be accomplished is described by a `mission` string returned by the observation of the agent.
 These mission tasks include different goal-oriented and hierarchical missions such as picking up boxes, opening doors with keys or navigating a maze to reach a goal location.
-Each environment provides one or more configurations registered with Gymansium.
+Each environment provides one or more configurations registered with Gymnasium.
 Each environment is also programmatically tunable in terms of size/complexity, which is useful for curriculum learning or to fine-tune difficulty.
  -->

 <!--